bcnmy/relayer-node/contributing.md

 - Pull Requests
 - Getting Help

-**Code of Conduct**.
+## Code of Conduct.
 We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our Code of Conduct.
+By participating and contributing to this project, you agree to uphold our [code of conduct](./code_of_conduct.md).

-**Getting Started**.
+## Getting Started.
 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:
 - To report security vulnerabilities, please use our Responsible Disclosure Program which is monitored by our security team.
 - Search for existing Issues and PRs before creating your own.